kunal-511/GitIntel/README.md

 - ✅ Repository search and discovery
 - ✅ Trending repositories analysis
 - ✅ Repository statistics and metrics
-- ✅ Multi-repository comparison
-- ✅ Basic UI for interacting with the API (Search, Trending, Analytics, and Compare features)
+- ✅ Basic UI for interacting with the API (Search, Trending,In Depth Analytics)

 ## 🛠️ Tech Stack